TrellixVulnTeam/hither_U4DF/doc/remote-compute-resource.md

 ## What runs on the Remote Compute Resource?

 The remote compute resource will run at least the following:

-- A running kachery-p2p daemon
+- A running kachery daemon
-- An instance of the compute resource server, which communicates with the over the kachery p2p network to coordinate Job dispatch and return results;
+- An instance of the compute resource server, which communicates with the over the kachery network to coordinate Job dispatch and return results;
 - A `ParallelJobHandler` or `SlurmJobHandler` (usually) which actually manages execution of individual Jobs on the compute resource; and
 - A container execution environment (Docker or Singularity).